 COVID-19 UPDATE (1 FEBRUARY 2021)

-In line with current Government social distancing guidelines, wine school events scheduled from mid-March until the end of August, and again from 5th November 2020 have been postponed.
+In line with current Government regulations, wine school events scheduled since the beginning of 2021 have been postponed.
 If you were due to attend an event, you will be contacted with details of the new dates.
 If you can't make the tasting on the rearranged date - you will be advised of an extended period for which the ticket will be valid (which may be used on any similar events at the the school).

 If it looks as if you haven’t received our email, please check your spam folder or, contact me for confirmation.